In US, a virus-era Ramadan presents obstacles, opportunities | Federal News Network

 WHEELING, ILLINOIS: SHAHEEN KHAN, 54

-Over the last six weeks, Shaheen Khan has gotten a little more comfortable sitting in front of the camera and conducting online Islamic lessons.
+Over the last six weeks, Shaheen Khan has gotten more comfortable sitting in front of the camera and conducting online Islamic lessons.

-“Salam-alaikum, boys and girls,” she recites in a cheerful voice before launching into reading a storybook, “Allah Gives Us Food,” with an image of mosaic tiles from the Blue Mosque in Tabriz, Iran, as her Zoom background.

 The 54-year-old mother of four teaches at the Hadi School, a Montessori Islamic school in Schaumburg, Illinois, that provides Islamic teachings according to the Shia tradition.

-She’s realizing the increased time at home could be used as an opportunity for reflection “to come back to our roots.”

-“Maybe,” she says, “this is Allah’s way of resetting a button for us.”
+Of the time at home, she says this: “Maybe this is Allah’s way of resetting a button for us.”

 Fam reported from Winter Park, Florida and Deen from New York.